 Set high in the mountains, just 20 miles from the capital with cool temps and views to the ocean, Sintra has always been in fashion.
 From the Moors to medieval royalty to the European jet-set, people have flocked to this seductive locale for more than a millennium.
 Each group left their stylistic mark, from foreboding fortresses to over-the-top summer palaces, turning this village into a veritable Architecture 101.
-Start early and see 1,000 years of Portuguese history before the sun goes down.
+Start early to figure out what to do in Sintra and see 1,000 years of Portuguese history before the sun goes down.

 Using massive granite boulders and the sheer mountain cliffs, the powers of Muslim Iberia built one of the most foreboding (and scenic) forts.
 Wander between the double walls, along the battlements, and into the castle keep for the best views of Sintra.
 For extra credit, check out the Old Stables where an archeological dig is revealing signs of life back to Roman times.